Nepali language: Literature

 Nepali developed significant literature within a short period of a hundred years in the 19th century.
 This literary explosion was fuelled by Adhyatma Ramayana; Sundarananda Bara (1833); Birsikka, an anonymous collection of folk tales; and a version of the ancient Indian epic Ramayana by Bhanubhakta Acharya (d.
 1868).
 The contribution of trio-laureates Lekhnath Paudyal, Laxmi Prasad Devkota, and Balkrishna Sama took Nepali to the level of other world languages.
 The contribution of expatriate writers outside Nepal, especially in Darjeeling and Varanasi in India, is also notable.
+Nepali-language speakers are rapidly migrating around the globe in last a couple of decades and many books of Nepali language literature are published from different corners of the world.
+Diasporic literature has developed new ways of thinking and created a new branch in Nepali language literature.

 Dialects

 Dialects of Nepali include Acchami, Baitadeli, Bajhangi, Bajurali, Bheri, Dadeldhuri, Dailekhi, Darchulali, Darchuli, Gandakeli, Humli, Purbeli, and Soradi.
 These dialects can be distinct from Standard Nepali.
-Mutual intelligibility between Baitadeli, Bajhangi, Bajurali (Bajura), Humli, and Acchami is low.
-The dialect of Nepali language spoken in Karnali Province is not mutually intelligible with Standard Nepali.
-The language is known with its old name as Khas Bhasa in Karnali.
+Mutual intelligibility between Baitadeli, Bajhangi, Bajurali (Bajura), Humli and Acchami is low.
+The dialect of the Nepali language spoken in Karnali Province is not mutually intelligible with Standard Nepali.
+The language is known by its old name as Khas Bhasa in Karnali.